GoogleChrome/web.dev/src/site/content/en/blog/more-variable-font-options-in-chromium-83/index.md

 updated: 2020-05-26
 hero: image/admin/RgpA9x73j3OnnrC8z97g.jpg
 thumbnail: image/admin/h1iXgLXRrxjunx2PhoPB.jpg
-alt: A bright pink and purple gradient with "macOS Catalina system-ui" going from thin to think from left to right, demonstrating some of the new variation settings
+alt: A bright pink and purple gradient with 'macOS Catalina system-ui' going from thin to think from left to right, demonstrating some of the new variation settings
 tags:
   - blog
   - css